seqan/seqan/manual/source/Tutorial/Workflows/GenerateSeqAnKnimeNodes.rst

 Learning Objective
   You will learn how to import applications written in SeqAn into the KNIME Eclipse plugin.
-  After completing this tutorial, you will be able to use self made applications in KNIME workflows.
+  After completing this tutorial, you will be able to use self-made applications in KNIME workflows.

 Difficulty
   Very basic